blekane/Devopseasylearning/Linux/04-Linux-Filesystem.md

 ## Linux Filesystem

 Let's take a quick look at the standard for the filesystem to better understand how things are organized.
-The filesystem starts with a **roo**t represented by a **slash**.
+The filesystem starts with a **root** represented by a **slash**.
 The root is the highest level of the organizational hierarchy of the filesystem.
 Each system only has **one filesystem**, and everything else, folders, external hard drives, network shares, is represented within it.

 ![](/images/filesystem.JPG)